REALBRICKD/Facility-Assessment-Report-Generator/README.md

 - test_file_export_api.py validates:
   - Data is retrieved correctly from CMS Provider Info and Claims Quality Measure APIs
+  - Data from datasets and user input are merged and processed properly for the generated report
   - Empty/invalid inputs are given correct fallback values
 - test_streamlit_client.py validates:
-  - Correct structure and contents of exported report
+  - Correct structure of exported report
-  - Normalization of inputs
+  - Normalization of manual user inputs
-  - Proper construction of addresses
+  - Proper construction of facility addresses

 ## Notes

 - `main.py` is only a thin entry point; all application logic starts in `Hosting/streamlit_client.py`.
 - If you change the report schema in the API layer, update both export modules so the DOCX and PDF output stay in sync with the dashboard.
 - If ReportLab is unavailable in a local environment, install the dependencies from `requirements.txt` before trying to use PDF export.
-- The app uses the legal name provided by the API for any given facility (if found) by default, or if the input value is just white space.
-When an override value is provided, the trimmed value is used instead.
+- The app uses the official legal name from the CMS API by default.
+However, if the user enters a custom name, it will override the official legal name on the final output.